PaulioRandall/p33/README.md

 }
 ```

+**Multiple levels of nesting.**

 Here's a graphic with two levels of nesting.
 If this looks familiar then you may have once read _Noise: A Flaw in Human Judgement_ by Daniel Kahneman, Olivier Sibony, and Cass Sunstein.
+This was my motivation for creating this library.
+I wanted to create an interactive graphic that allowed the user to adjust each square and see the effect on other squares.
+The biggest square is Mean Squared Error (MSE) while the other squares represent bias and a breakdown of various types of noise.

 ```js
 const geometry = generateGeometry({